MonliH/iNNteractive/README.md

     </td>
     <td valign="top">
 <h3>Change Theme Of Interactive Graph</h3>
-With the power of MatplotLib, It is possiable to change the color theme of the interactive 3D graph.
-This feature is useful for comparing the output of the neural netowrk to the real function given.
+With the power of MatplotLib, It is possible to change the color theme of the interactive 3D graph.
+This feature is useful for comparing the output of the neural network to the real function given.
     </td>
   </tr>
   <tr>
     <td width="50%" valign="top">
 <h3>Built On Tools You Trust!</h3>
-Programmed in python, Tensorflow made by Google is the brain behind the neural network and is trusted by millions around the globe.
+Programmed in python, Tensorflow and Keras made by Google is the brain behind the neural network and is trusted by millions around the globe.
 Other libaries used include: Numpy, Matplotlib, and Tkinter.
     </td>
     <td>
       <img src="https://www.tensorflow.org/images/tf_logo_social.png">